 In an effort to overcome anxiety, my friend finds it helpful to simplify as much as possible.
 Also, having her family help with chores and regularly using a crockpot for make-ahead meals helps to decrease her anxiety level.

 Her approach to overcoming homeschool anxiety is on the right track.
 I would add:

-- Determine who or what is setting off the anxious response–if possible, find a way to remove (like magazine article) or handle (list of responses to homeschool doubter)
+- Determine who or what is setting off the anxious response--if possible, find a way to remove (like a magazine article) or handle (list of responses to homeschool doubter)

-- Plan Ahead–Take time to closely look at situations that induce anxiety.
+- Plan Ahead--Take time to closely look at situations that induce worry.
 Brainstorm various ways that you could respond in your thoughts, feelings, and behaviors.

-- Use of self-help books, quotes, scripture or web sites for encouragement and direction.
-My #1 source of encouragement is the Bible.
+- Use of self-help books, quotes, scripture or websites for encouragement and direction.
 Create a personal list of encouraging resources and refer to as needed.

-- Relaxation techniques–I shared a few that I personally use in How To Practice Self-Care With Faith-Filled Relaxation and How To Use Self-Guided Relaxation To Boost Your Homeschool Life.
+- Relaxation techniques--Here are a few that I personally use in How To Practice Self-Care With Faith-Filled Relaxation and How To Use Self-Guided Relaxation To Boost Your Homeschool Life.

-- Downtime–I know how very busy homeschoolers can get.
+- Downtime--I know how very busy homeschool life can get.
 Find a hobby or interest that you truly enjoy and set aside time each day for it.

 - Support!-- Talk with family and friends who understand and accept homeschooling.
 If you are looking for a wonderfully supportive group of homeschoolers, check out Rock Your Homeschool!
 Facebook group.

 Do you struggle with worry & overwhelm as a homeschool mom?

 What's the one thing holding you back from overcoming it?